WhySooooFurious/The-Mac-Repo/README.md

 ```
 - Please replace the text surrounded by brackets only!
 - Don't remove all the asterisks or colons as they are useful in formatting
-- Also remove the brackets
+- Also, please remove the brackets

 ## Game Settings